-Jewellery has the power to transport us, if you really still your mind and just look at a great gemstone, you feel a calm as you let go and just enjoy the peace of watching something perfect doing its thing, dazzling and playing with the light.
-It’s like watching Beyoncé sing a Capella, utterly mesmerising.
+I’m Katherine and I just love jewellery (obviously.)
+It’s been ever-present in my life.
+I’m a child of 80s London—the jewels were big, and I’ve always been bewitched and transfixed by the beauty of great gemstones.
+Jewellery has the power to transport us.
+I believe that if you really still your mind and just look at a beautiful jewel, you will feel a calm come over you as you let go and enjoy the peace of watching something absolutely perfect doing its thing: playing with the light and dazzling.
+For me, it’s like watching Beyoncé sing a cappella, utterly mesmerizing.